20 Mar Auditing Revenue

 A custom approach

-Contact us to discuss revenue testing approaches given the risks associated with revenue reporting and the recent changes to accounting standards for revenue recognition.
-We can help you get it right.
+Given the risk associated with revenue reporting and recent changes to accounting standards for revenue recognition, it makes sense to solicit the help of audit and assurance experts.
+Contact us today to see how we can help you get it right.